radius-project/docs/docs/content/author-apps/container/index.md

 ### Image

-The image for your container workload to pull and run.
+An image can be specified container workload to pull and run.
+Refer to the [container reference docs]({{< ref container-schema >}}) for more information on image requirements.
 If you want to pull the container image from a private container register, you need to allow access from your Kubernetes cluster.
 Follow the documentation to [configure private container registries access]({{< ref "/operations/platforms/kubernetes/supported-clusters#configure-container-registry-access" >}}).

 ### Ports